-By the end of eight grade, students will apply programming skills to process data and address problems using computing devices.
+By the end of eighth grade, students will apply programming skills to process data and address problems using computing devices.
 They will implement security measures and protocols for data transmission to address vulnerabilities.
 Successful students can integrate possible solutions to programming challenges based on the user's needs.
-They will achieve this by implementing programming skills using parameters to meet a project's goal and timeline.
-Students will be able to utilize computing technologies and develop possible solutions to solve everyday challenges, taking into consideration bias, accessibility, and privacy.
+They will achieve this by implementing programming skillscreating programs using parameters to meet a project's goal and timeline.
+Students will be able to utilize use computing technologies and develop possible solutions to solve everyday challenges, taking into consideration bias, accessibility, and privacy.
 Computer science literate students will be able to collect and represent reliable and valid computational models.

+Subconce ot: Devices (D)

 8.CS.D.1 Improve the design of computing devices based on an analysis of how users interact with devices, including identifying that some advantages may have disadvantages and unintended consequences.
 The study of human-computer interaction (HCI) can improve the design of devices, including both hardware and software.
 Students should make recommendations for existing devices (e.g., a laptop, phone, or tablet) or design their own components or interface (e.g., create their own controllers).
 Teachers can guide students to consider usability through several lenses, including accessibility, ergonomics, and learnability.
 For example, assistive devices provide capabilities such as scanning written information and converting it to speech.
+Practice(s): Recognizing and Defining Computational Problems: 3.3

+Subconce t: Hardware and Software (HS)

 8.CS.HS.1 Design and evaluate projects that combine hardware and software components to collect and exchange data.
 Collecting and exchanging data involves input, output, storage, and processing.
 When possible, students should select the hardware and software components for their project designs by considering factors such as functionality, cost, size, speed, accessibility, and aesthetics.
-For example, components for a mobile app could include accelerometer, GPS, and speech recognition.
+For example, components for a mobile app could includinclude ane accelerometer, GPS, and speech recognition.
 The choice of a device that connects wirelessly through a Bluetooth connection versus a physical USB connection involves a tradeoff between mobility and the need for an additional power source for the wireless device.
+Practice(s): Creating Computational Artifacts: 5.1

+Subconce ot: Troubleshooting (T)

 8.CS.T.1 Systematically identify and develop solutions to fix problems with computing devices and their components.

-Since a computing device may interact with interconnected devices within a system, problems may not be due to the specific computing device itself but to devices connected to it.
+Since a computing device may interact with interconnected devices within a system, problems may not be due to the specific computing device computer itself but to the components or devices connected to it.
 Just as pilots use checklists to troubleshoot problems with aircraft systems, students should use a similar, structured process to troubleshoot problems with computing systems and ensure that potential solutions are not overlooked.
 Examples of troubleshooting strategies include following a troubleshooting flow diagram, making changes to software to see if hardware will work, checking connections and settings, and swapping in working components.
 Practice(s): Testing and Refining Computational Artifacts: 6.2